rubickcz/dotfiles/README.md

 # Dotfiles

 A collection of my config files (aka dotfiles) from Arch Linux.
+I prefer lightweight Linux setup, so most things are configured by editing config files with a text editor intead of using GUI tools.

 | application / program  | description | config file(s) |
 | ------------- | ------------- | ------------- |